creme332/my-odin-projects/odin-recipes/README.txt

 # odin-recipe project

-A basic recipe website to test my knowledge on HTML, Git, and other terminal commands.
+A basic recipe website to test my knowledge on HTML and Git.